StarPlatinum011/shopping-cart/README.md

 <<<<<<< HEAD

+A basic shopping cart project with react and tailwind.
+A full utilization of react router.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.